medialab/xan/docs/cmd/cat.md

     -p, --pad                   When concatenating columns, this flag will cause all records to appear.
 It will pad each row if other CSV data isn't long enough.
-    --input <input>             When concatenating rows, indicate path to a text file (or stdin as '-') containing one path of CSV file to concatenate per line.
+    --input <input>             When concatenating rows, indicate path to a text file (use "-" for stdin) containing one path of CSV file to concatenate per line.
     --path-column <name>        When given a column name, --input will be considered as CSV, and paths to CSV files to concatenate will be given from the selected column.